jorgeacetozi/algorithms/README.md

 An array is a fundamental data structure that supports the getting and setting of values by index.
 The size of an array dictates how many values it can hold.
 An array of size n can hold n values.
 Arrays are distinguished by the fact that getting or setting any element in the array can be done in constant time if you know the index the element is, regardless of the size of the array.

+Arrays can be either fixed-sized (in general, this is the built-in implementation in most programming languages) or dynamic.

 ## Fixed-sized Regular Arrays

+Fixed-sized array are instantiated by defining an initial size.
 Fixed-sized regular arrays are excelent for implementing:

 - Stack with fixed amount of elements because you can insert and remove at the end of the array in constant time complexity O(1)
 - Heap with fixed amount of nodes
 - Hash tables for inserting and getting elements in constant time (nearly for get).
 However, the typical implementations perform a resizing operation on it when it's around 75% full (load factor = 0.75) to avoid having too much colisions